 Cheese with “stuff” in it, also known as “Flavoured cheese (with particulate flavouring)” if you happen to be judging the Canadian Cheese Grand Prix, is a sure-fire way to make a cheese tray interesting while still being accessible for everyone!

-Summertime pool parties, backyard barbecues, and family get-togethers are all perfect opportunities to have fun with flavoured cheeses and their unique pairings for a few different reasons:
+Summertime by the pool, backyard barbecues, and family picnics are all perfect opportunities to have fun with flavoured cheeses and their unique pairings for a few different reasons:

 1. Flavoured Cheeses Have a Lighter Taste and Scent

 Flavoured Canadian cheeses, in general, don’t have the same strong taste other cheeses might be guilty of.
-This is a particularly salient point if you’ll be hosting lots of young children this summer - although you’d be surprised, some kids love truly funky cheeses!
+This is a particularly salient point if you're feeding young children this summer - although you’d be surprised, some kids love truly funky cheeses!